 (7 point scale)

-The language of the course will be English.
+The language of the course is English.

 Key dates and times